China Society for World Trade Organization Studies

 The China Society for World Trade Organization Studies (中国世界贸易组织研究会; abbreviated CWTO) is a national academic association under the supervision of the Ministry of Commerce of the People's Republic of China and approved by the State Council.
 Its predecessor, the GATT Research Association, was established in May 1991 and officially renamed as the China Society for World Trade Organization Studies on January 8, 1996.
 The society is composed of government officials, experts, scholars, and institutions engaged in World Trade Organization (WTO) affairs, focusing on research of WTO rules, international cooperation, training and consulting services, and the publication of academic materials.

 History

 The society was founded against the backdrop of China’s growing engagement with the multilateral trading system and its preparation for accession to the WTO.
 It has been closely involved in studies and responses to international trade frictions, including participation in China’s first safeguard case on steel products.
 Over the years, the CWTO has organized annual academic conferences, WTO policy seminars, and international exchange activities, with the participation of honorary presidents and advisors such as Chen Jinhua and Long Yongtu.

 In June 2024, the society released the group standard titled Digital-Friendly City Evaluation Standards (《数字友好城市评价规范》), aiming to promote the integration of the digital economy with urban development.
-It has also hosted major international conferences such as the Dianchi Pan-Asia Cooperation Annual Meeting and assisted government departments in participating in reforms of the multilateral trading system.